fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

 ## Camera
 ![table](https://github.com/fbrowther/Amazon_Product_Reviews_Analysis_on_Cloud/blob/main/Level%202/Camera/comparison_vine%26_normal%20_customers_Camera.jpg)

+### 42% of the Vine (paid) customers gave reviews of 5 stars while 49% of the unpaid customers gave 5 stars for this category

 ## 42% of Vine (paid) and 49% of regular customers gave 5 STARS rating to this category of products